Buddha Nurture

 So perhaps one of these will resonate with you…

-• You’re feeling ready to address struggles in your life and are wondering if therapy informed by Buddhist ideas might help.
+You’re feeling ready to address struggles in your life and are wondering if therapy informed by Buddhist philosophy might help.

-• You’re exploring your sense of meaning, purpose, and values, and wonder if Buddhist philosophies or practices could offer guidance.
+You’re exploring your sense of meaning, purpose and values, and wonder if Buddhist philosophies could be of use.

-• You want to resolve tensions between your Buddhist faith and other aspects of your life.
+You want to resolve tensions between your Buddhist perspective and other aspects of your life.

-These are just some of the reasons someone might seek therapy from a secular Buddhist perspective.
-In our sessions, you’re welcome to talk about all areas of your life—not just the aspects that feel “spiritual”.
+These are just some of the reasons someone might seek person-centred therapy informed by a Buddhist perspective.
+In our sessions, you’re welcome to talk about all areas of your life—not just the aspects that feel ‘spiritual’.

 Read more about what I offer here.

-Secular Buddhist therapy, as I practice it, is about offering a space based on the fundamental principles of Buddhist philosophy that have the potential to help all of us, no matter what our beliefs are.
+Person-Centred Buddhist therapy, as I practice it, is about offering a space that is led by your needs and experiences, and informed by the fundamental principles of Buddhist philosophy.

 Here are those fundamental principles.